JohnMcGrane/johnmcgrane.github.io/_pages/books.md

 Love in the Time of Cholera - Gabriel García Márquez<br />
 Bad News from a Black Coast - Moritz Thomson<br />
 My Two Wars - Moritz Thomson<br />
+The Farm on the River of Emeralds - Moritz Thomson<br />
+Living Poor - Moritz Thomson<br />
+The Saddest Pleasure: A Journey on Two Rivers - Moritz Thomson<br />
 Air Apparent - Mark Monmonier<br />
-The Saddest Pleasure - Moritz Thomson<br />
-The Return of the King - J. R. R. Tolkien<br />
-The Two Towers - J. R. R. Tolkien<br />
-The Fellowship of the Ring - J. R. R. Tolkien<br />
 Lost in the Wild - Cary J. Griffith<br />
 Born to Run - Christopher McDougall<br />
-The Farm on the River of Emeralds - Moritz Thomson<br />
-Living Poor - Moritz Thomson<br />
 The Devil’s Highway - Luis Alberto Urrea<br />
 Unbroken - Laura Hillenbrand<br />
+The Lost City of the Monkey God - Douglas Preston<br />
+The Pragmatic Programmer - Andy Hunt & Dave Thomas<br />
 One Hundred Years of Solitude - Gabriel García Márquez<br />
 In the Heart of the Sea - Nathaniel Philbrick<br />
 Rules of Civility - Amor Towles<br />